sftcd/happykey/README.md

 ## Test Vectors

+The authors of the HPKE draft also published some (96!) test vectors, so one of the things I did while coding was to check I get the same values as those.

 To enable test vector checking, compile with ``TESTVECTORS`` #define'd.
 There's a line to uncomment in the [Makefile](Makefile) that does that.
 To do the test vector comparison I use the published